openshift-labs/lab-redis-operator/workshop/content/exercises/03-creating-the-database.md

 ---
 Title: Creating a Database
 PrevPage: 02-creating-the-cluster
-NextPage: 04-auto-recovery
+NextPage: 04-using-redis-in-an-app
 ---

+### Retrieve the Password

-To create a database, we first need to get the password value from the "redis-enterprise" secret.
+To create a database, you first need to get the password value from the *"redis-enterprise"* secret.

-Click the Console tab above the terminal windows.
-In the left-hand navigation, click Workloads > Secrets.
-In the list of Secrets, find "redis-enterprise" and click on it.
+Click the *Console* tab above the terminal windows.
+In the left-hand navigation, click *Workloads > Secrets*.
+In the list of Secrets, find *redis-enterprise* and click it.

 ![List of secrets](redis-enterprise-secret.png)

-Scroll down the page until you see the Data section.
-Click the copy to clipboard icon next to the password field.
+Scroll down the page until you see the *Data* section.
+Click the *copy to clipboard* icon next to the password field.

 ![Copy password](redis-copy-password.png)

+### Create the Database

+Redis Enterprise Software has a web interface that you can use for setting up databases.
+However in this lab, you will be using the command line instead.

-Switch back to the Terminal tab and run the following command to get a shell into the `redis-enterprise-0` pod:
+Switch back to the *Terminal* tab and run the following command to get a shell into the `redis-enterprise-0` pod:

 ```execute-1
 oc exec -it redis-enterprise-0 bash